Android through the ages: from Cupcake to Pie and everything in between

 Android has the largest install base of any operating system, mobile or desktop.
 And it's not just in phones and tablets: smart TVs, cars, smartwatches and smart home devices are all powered by the little green man.

-From the original beta to Android Nougat through Android Froyo, Lollipop and Marshmallow, we track Android's rise from unlikely start to acquisition by Google and today's dominance.
+From the original beta to Android Pie through Android Froyo, Lollipop, Marshmallow and more, we track Android's rise from unlikely start to acquisition by Google and today's dominance.

 Android, Inc. and pre-commercial releases